geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-01/meeting-transcript.md

 Um, okay.
 It wasn't a bug.
 It was just the wrong video.
 It's just the wrong video.

 ##### **Nimlgen** [[00:18:59](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=1139)]
-No, I think I posted the second one, which is...
+No, I think I posted the second one, which is..

 ##### **Geohot** [[00:19:02](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=1142)]
 Yeah, yeah.
 Harold and I have a $50 bet about whether we're going to get over 2,000 frames per second.